Unfit to Practice: Plus Making Billions

 Labour: Adding Fuel to the Fire

-The increased privatisation of our health service means private profits soar while waiting lists continue to grow.
-A new report by campaign group, We Own It, revealed that the private sector has raked in £10m in profit per week since 2012 from NHS funds.
+The increased privatisation of our health service means profits soar while waiting lists continue to grow.
+A new report by campaign group We Own It revealed that the private sector has raked in £10m in profit per week since 2012 from NHS funds.
 But the government’s answer to record waiting times and a health service in crisis?
-More privatisation, outsourcing and public/private partnerships for building hospitals.
-This is a deadly ‘remedy’ already proven to lead to avoidable deaths and a decrease in quality of care.
+More privatisation, outsourcing and public-private partnerships for building hospitals.
+This is a dangerous ‘remedy’ already proven to lead to avoidable deaths and a decrease in quality of care.

 Private companies, with terrible track records for care, are being handed contracts to work with some of society’s most vulnerable patients in care homes, mental health facilities, prisons and locked immigration detention centres.
-These profit-seeking businesses are being awarded longer and longer contracts with seemingly no regard for the human cost.
+These profit-seeking businesses are being awarded ever-longer contracts with seemingly no regard for the human cost.

 Kier Starmer’s new government recently promised to lock up even more people inside immigration detention centres.
 Added to this, prisons are at capacity – in part due to Britain having the highest rate of incarceration in western Europe.
 Meanwhile, private companies that continue to neglect the mental and physical health of vulnerable patients continue to win contracts worth billions.

-But, as Arnold tells us, campaigning works!
-Whether supporting organisations campaigning against immigration detention and private profiteering to joining localised actions – such as the monthly protests against Derwentside detention centre in County Durham – people are a powerful force to raise awareness about this critical situation and call for radical change.
+But, as Arnold tells us: campaigning works!
+Whether supporting organisations campaigning against immigration detention and profiteering, or joining localised actions – such as the monthly protests against Derwentside detention centre in County Durham – people are a powerful force to raise awareness about this critical situation and call for radical change.

 Ground Floor, 1330 Arlington Business Park, Theale, Reading, England, RG7 4SA